ajarara/jarmac.org/content/time-machine.md

 Yes, I counted the line breaks.

 # How?
-Nix does everything: it pulls in netatalk and avahi[^3], opens the right firewall interfaces, and registers and multicasts the service.
+Nix does everything: it pulls in the netatalk and avahi binaries from the cache, opens the right firewall interfaces, and registers and multicasts the service.
 It just works.

-[^3]: Since we're not adding any compile flags, we get to pull the binaries from the nixpkgs cache.

 Netatalk implements the Apple Filing Protocol (afp), which is what Apple uses on their own Time Capsules.
 The config was easy enough to understand: I lifted it from [an old guide](https://kremalicious.com/ubuntu-as-mac-file-server-and-time-machine-volume/) on how to do this on stock Ubuntu.

 In some cases, the NixOS interface for configuration of a service boils down to attribute sets where the maintainer of the module created attribute sets for the things they needed, and extraConfig for all the other cases.
 I like this, because it allows things to [be implemented gradually](https://news.ycombinator.com/item?id=12337549).

 Setting up Avahi is, of course, simple.
 It is after all an implementation of the [zero-conf spec](https://en.wikipedia.org/wiki/Zero-configuration_networking#Avahi).
-The relevant portion that requires some config is enabling user service publishing[^4]
+The relevant portion that requires some config is enabling user service publishing.[^3]

-[^4]: The publish.enable part enables publishing generally.
+[^3]: The publish.enable part enables publishing generally.
 It is not implied by other settings which is a little strange as [setting `publish.userServices` implies `publish.addresses`](https://github.com/NixOS/nixpkgs/blob/e74ea4282a7922fd73655de863315854d322ea8d/nixos/modules/services/networking/avahi-daemon.nix#L132).

 The rest is user and directory management, which are admittedly weak points discussed below.